inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_payer_server_suite_description_v201.md

 If you would like to try out the tests but don't have a DTR payer server implementation, you can run these tests against the DTR SMART Client test suite included in this test kit using the following steps:
-1. Start an Inferno session of the Da Vinci DTR Smart App Test Suite.
+1. Start an Inferno session of the Da Vinci DTR SMART App Test Suite.
 1. Select test 2.1.1 *Static Questionnaire Workflow* from the menu on the left.
 1. Click the "Run All Tests" button in the upper right.
 1. In the "access_token" input, put `cnVuIHRvZ2V0aGVy`.
 1. Click the "submit" button in the dialog that appears.
 The client tests will now be waiting for requests.
 1. Start an Inferno session of the DTR Payer Server test suite.
 1. Select test 1 *Static Questionnaire Package Retrieval* from the menu on the left.
-1. Select the *Run Against DTR Smart App Tests* option from the Preset dropdown in the upper left.
+1. Select the *Run Against DTR SMART App Tests* option from the Preset dropdown in the upper left.
 1. Click the "Run All Tests" button in the upper right.
 1. Click the "submit" button in the dialog that appears.
 The server tests will now make requests